 Town Manager's Statement - The original 2008 vote included Town Counsel as a member of the Economic Development Committee and the 2014 vote removed Town Counsel as a member.
 Since then, with the change in Fire Chief, the new Fire Chief requested that he be allowed to be a member so that he could fully understand challenges related to business development and the impact the Fire Department has during the permitting and inspection process.
+This article is a simple majority vote.

-ARTICLE 38: Amend Zoning Bylaw: Property Reclassification: Spur House (Planning Board To see if the Town will vote to amend its Zoning Bylaws and Zoning Map by amending the Zoning Classification for the Parcel listed below currently zoned Municipal Town Owned Property (M-1) to Single Residential (R):
+ARTICLE 40: Amend Zoning Bylaw: Property Reclassification: Spur House (Planning Board To see if the Town will vote to amend its Zoning Bylaws and Zoning Map by amending the Zoning Classification for the Parcel listed below currently zoned Municipal Town Owned Property (M-1) to Single Residential (R):